This page was updated: September 2022

 All classes in KS1 and 2 receive a weekly music lesson from a music specialist teacher.
-In KS2 whole class instrumental teaching is used such as ukulele and keyboard.
-The lessons are wide-ranging; teaching the key elements of music (rhythm, tempo, dynamics, pitch, structure, timbre and texture) through a breadth of study that includes performance, composition and appraisal of a variety of styles from across the world and throughout time.
-As well as this, all pupils sing as part of a choir through a weekly singing assembly led by Mr Carter.
-All of KS2 attend the Young Voices concert at the O2 every two years.
+The lessons are wide-ranging, teaching the key elements of music (rhythm, tempo, dynamics, pitch, structure, timbre and texture) through a breadth of study that includes performance, composition and appraisal of a variety of styles from across the world and throughout time.
 Every pupil in the school performs at some form of concert / production at Christmas, Years 3-5 put on a learning showcase relating to their foundation topic in the spring term, and Year 6 put on a full musical production in the summer.

 As well as the music specialist teacher, we have a team of peripatetic music teachers who visit the school each week.
 These lessons are paid for by parents or subsidised by the school via Pupil Premium funding.
 We have peripatetic music teachers teaching guitar, cello, singing, piano, violin, drum kit and steel pans.
 Additionally, we offer drama lessons from LAMDA.